oiax/live_web_server/README.md

-# LiveReverseProxy - a pure-Elixir reverse proxy backed by PostgreSQL
+# LiveWebServer - a pure-Elixir web server backed by PostgreSQL

 ## Requirements